-This connection type is also called "Classical IP over ATM" or "CLIP", which your ISP provides a fixed IP for your Modem Router to connect to the Internet.
+This connection type is also called "Classical IP over ATM" or "CLIP", which comprises a fixed IP address that your ISP provides for your Router to connect to the Internet.

-- WAN IP Address Enter an IP address assigned by your ISP for the Modem Router WAN interface. - 2.
-WAN Subnet Mask Enter a subnet mask assigned by your ISP. - Default Route Enter a default gateway IP address.
-If the Modem Router cannot find the destination address within its local network, it will forward the packets to the default gateway assigned by your ISP. - VPI/VCI Enter your Virtual Path Identifier (VPI) and Virtual Circuit Identifier (VCI) parameter here.
+- 1. WAN IP Address Enter an IP address assigned by your ISP for the Router WAN interface - 2.
+WAN Subnet Mask Enter a subnet mask assigned by your ISP. - 3.
+Default Gateway - Enter a default gateway IP address.
+If the Router cannot find the destination address within its local network, it will forward the packets to the default gateway assigned by your ISP. - 4.
+VPI/VCI Enter your VPI and VCI parameter here.
 These identifiers are assigned by your ISP. - 5.
 Encapsulation Select LLC or VC MUX your ISP uses.

-Click "Apply Changes" to save and activate your settings.
-To go back to the original settings before saving, click "Clear Changes".
-Or click any of the Quick-Navigation links for other options.
-Your new settings will not be saved unless your click "Apply Changes".
+Click "Apply Changes/Next" to save and activate your settings.
+To go back to the original settings before saving, click "Clear Changes"; or click any of the quick-navigation links for other options.
+Your new settings will not be saved unless you click "Apply Changes/Next".